mendix/docs/content/howto/extensibility/create-a-pluggable-widget-one.md

 	* The property `pluginWidget=true` will make the widget work with the new widget API
 	* The `needsEntityContext=true` is set up to allow the attribute to be taken from context
 	* The property of the type attribute only allows the selection of string attributes from the domain model
 3. The typescript typing based on the XML will be generated automatically.
-Start the development process with the following command: `npm run dev`.
+Start the development process with the following command: `$ npm run dev`.

 	This process will bundle the widget and generate the properties into *typings/TextBoxProperties.d.ts*.